renesas-rz/rzv_ai_sdk/Footfall_Counter/readme.md

     - The `time` parameter of the tracked person indicates the time spent on the desired location.
 This incremented at regular interval.

 #### Application: Termination
-- Application can be terminated by pressing `esc` key on the keyboard connected to the board.
+- Application can be terminated by long pressing `esc` key (around 10 seconds) on the keyboard connected to the board.
+- Alternatively, User can force close the application using `CTRL+c` on the board console.

 ## Application: Configuration